16 Oct Illustration Strategy: Process for Telling Unique Stories.

 2. Who is it for?

 Researching on the audience is the next step.
 What is appropriate for parents loving wine won’t be the same for the readers of Sophie’s book.
 Not to mention the difference between adults and children.
 Furthermore, the way certain people consume information is different.
 As my thesis project at the university, I designed a mobile application for children.
 Before doing illustrations, I was studying what colors children prefer and what type of shapes are the most interesting for them.
 For example, a 5-year-old child, won’t understand the task if the background is complex.
-On the other hand, a teenager
+There will be certain feelings that we will want our audience to experience.

 3. What is the purpose?